Health And Social Care, University 1st And 2nd Year (Levels 4 And 5)

-The Level 4 modules and assignments of this course are equivalent to the first year of a University Degree and the Level 5 modules and assignments are equivalent to the second year of a University Degree.
+The level 4 modules and assignments of this course are equivalent to the first year of a university degree.
+The level 5 modules and assignments are equivalent to the second year of a university degree.

-This course is made up of six Level 4 modules and assignments (120 credits) and five levels 5 modules and assignments (120 credits), If a student decides to only study at Level 4 they will receive 120 credits and can apply for an exemption from the first year of a university Degree course.
+This course is made up of six level 4 modules and assignments (120 credits) and five level 5 modules and assignments (120 credits).
+If a student decides to only study at level 4, they will receive 120 credits and can apply for an exemption from the first year of a university degree course.

-To enroll in the level 4 course, you must be at least 18 and have a full secondary education.
+To enrol onto the level 4 course, you must be at least 18 and have a full secondary education.
 Before enrolling onto the level 5 course, you must have attained a level 4 or equivalent.

 Students can make payment using one of the following methods:

-This module aims to enable learners to develop the necessary skills and understanding to study effectively within higher education.
+The aim of this module is to enable learners to develop the necessary skills and understanding to study effectively within higher education.
 This will enable learners to acquire the necessary reflective and critical thinking skills required to achieve individual learning potential.

-This module aims to develop the learner’s awareness of different forms of communication used in health and social care settings and its importance for effective service delivery.
+The aim of this module is to develop the learner’s awareness of different forms of communication used in health and social care settings and its importance for effective service delivery.

-This module aims to develop the learners awareness of different influences on healthcare and their effect on the development of policy.
+The aim of this module is to develop the learner’s awareness of different influences on healthcare and their effect on the development of policy.
 Evaluation of healthcare policy will allow learners to examine what are the key contemporary issues for those making policy, providers and those receiving support.

 This module is designed to introduce the learner to reflective practice in all its forms.
 Reflections on practice and in practice are important concepts in health and social care and feed into the idea of self -development linking theory to practice.

-This module aims to enable learners to understand the processes involved in the recruitment, management and development of people in the health and social care workplace.
+The aim of this module is to enable learners to understand the processes involved in the recruitment, management and development of people in the health and social care workplace.
 In this module learners will investigate the processes involved in the management of individuals in the health and social care workplace and how to facilitate change in the organisation.

 The aim of this module is for learners to gain an understanding of sociological concepts of health and ill health and their application to care practice in health and social care.
 It will enable learners to gain an understanding of the nature of contemporary society and its influences on the perception of health and ill health.
 Learners will explore how society is structured in terms of age, gender, ethnicity, social class, family and households and its impact on health and well-being.

 All health and social care professionals have professional codes of conduct.
-This module aims to develop an understanding of the values, theories, and policies underpinning health and social care practice and the mechanisms that exist to promote good practice within the sector.
+The aim of this module is to develop understanding of the values, theories and policies underpinning health and social care practice and the mechanisms that exist to promote good practice within the sector.